ShadowXeldron/knux-mod-installer/README.md

  - A configuration file (example in the `bonuses` folder)__

 #### Would be nice to have
  - A proper GUI for the installer mode
+ - Mac support
  - Other mod management things, for example mod updates, enabling and disabling mods
  - Possibly make an LPGL version that ommits py7zr support as that may cause licensing complications
  - Automatic mod updates.
 This may be a sizable logistical issue.